Brzhk/jenkins/getting_jenkins_docker_ready.md

 # Getting Jenkins Cloud Ready

 Jenkins is a continuous integration tool for software development.
 You can define jobs, integration and deployment and schedule their execution.
 It's one of the most important tools in software development.
-The developer does not have to wait for a feedback but will be informed with detailed infos on how his new feature has fared inside the environments.
+The developer does not have to wait for a feedback but will be informed with detailed info on how his new feature has fared inside the environments.

 Jenkins tend to get bulky in time.
-Projects have to set up their unique demands, e.g. software versions and installations (Java 6-8, Tomcat, JBoss, Websphere).
+Projects have to set up their unique demands, e.g. software versions and installations (Java 6-8, Tomcat, JBoss, WebSphere).
 As a result, a master-slave setup can ease the complexity of setting up Jenkins but setting up the master-slave environment itself remains.

 The perfect solution is the cloud where you can setup any complex environment with containers and setup templates.
 Especially the Google Compute Engine looks interesting as you pay for use and you do not have any setup costs.